2022–23 FIS Snowboard World Cup

-The 2022/23 FIS Snowboard Ski World Cup, organized by the International Ski Federation is the 29th World Cup in snowboarding for men and women.
-The season started on 22 October 2022 in Chur, Switzerland and will conclude on 26 March 2023 in Silvaplana, Switzerland.
+The 2022/23 FIS Snowboard Ski World Cup, organized by the International Ski Federation was the 29th World Cup in snowboarding for men and women.
+The season started on 22 October 2022 in Chur, Switzerland and concluded on 26 March 2023 in Silvaplana, Switzerland.
 This season included six disciplines: parallel slalom, parallel giant slalom, snowboard cross, halfpipe, slopestyle and big air.

 Map of world cup hosts

 All 28 locations hosting world cup events in this season.